Everybody

 with the pleasures of Jannah

-suicide as a pleasing work to Allah, and he will think of paradise and its sensuous
+suicide as a pleasing work to Allah.
+He will think of paradise and its sensuous

 rewards in the afterlife.